Julian-Hochhaus/LG4X-V2/README.md

 ## Announcement:

-An advanced version of open-source XPS fitting software is available from [binary](https://sourceforge.net/projects/khervefitting/) and [github](https://github.com/KherveFitting/KherveFitting) developed by Gwilherm Kerherve.
+An advanced version of open-source XPS fitting software, called KherveFitting is available from [binary](https://sourceforge.net/projects/khervefitting/) and [github](https://github.com/KherveFitting/KherveFitting) developed by Gwilherm Kerherve.
 The software uses a very similar approach to LG4X/LG4X-V2, combining an even more user-friendly GUI with the models and optimization algorithms implemented in LMFIT/lmfitxps.
 Please check it out!
+In addition, please check out the corresponding paper: [DOI](https://doi.org/10.1002/sia.70032).

 ## Introduction